 The 2023-24 season includes a new work for baritone Joseph Parrish and pianist Damien Sneed, to be premiered at the Kennedy Center and presented by Washington Performing Arts.
 Additional projects include a violin concerto for Lun Li and a consortium of orchestras, a solo work for pianist Avery Gagliano, and a new song for mezzo-soprano Erin Wagner to be premiered at Carnegie Hall.

 Alistair has collaborated with violinists Alexi Kenney and Nathan Cole, flutist Tara Helen O’Connor, violists Milena Pajaro-van de Stadt and Teng Li, trombonist Carlos Jiménez Fernández, and pianists Alessio Bax and Gloria Chien.
-His music has also been performed by “The President’s Own” U.S. Marine Orchestra, National Cathedral Choral Society, and the Washington Master Chorale.
+His music has also been performed by the National Philharmonic at Strathmore, “The President’s Own” U.S. Marine Orchestra, National Cathedral Choral Society, and the Washington Master Chorale.

 Alistair is winner of two ASCAP Morton Gould Young Composer Awards (2020, 2021), the 2020 Brian Israel Prize from the Society for New Music, and awards from the American Composers Forum, NPR’s From the Top, and the National YoungArts Foundation.
 As winner of the 2020 Juilliard Gena Raps Chamber Music Prize, Alistair’s piano trio was premiered at Alice Tully Hall.